elefevre/elements-of-unit-testing-style/README.md

 * your assertion values should be independant from your test values (ie. chaing your test values should always fail, because your assertion values be have caught the change; and vice-versa)
 * aim for symetry between test methods
-* do not hide test data in your builders